 The investment policy reviews of the Caribbean Rim provide a factual assessment of investment conditions existing in each country.
 They offer a unique set of detailed information which should be of interest to all those concerned by the development of investment opportunities in the region.
 The reports are intended to be used by the countries involved as a roadmap for developing and implementing their agenda for investment policy

 The 2006 Investment Policy Review of the Russian Federation examines developments in Russia's regulatory investment environment since the publication of the 2004 Review, focusing on investment policy transparency and effective implementation.
 It includes recommendations to move capital control reform forward, to adapt least-restrictive approaches to legislation on "strategic sectors" and to strengthen Russia's international

 English, , 636kb

-Special Focus: Encouraging the contribution of business to the environment.
-This book provides an account of what the 38 adhering governments have been doing in 2004 to enhance the contribution of the Guidelines to the improved functioning of the global economy.
+This book provides an account of what the 39 adhering governments have been doing to enhance the contribution of the OECD Guidelines for Multinational Enterprises to the improved functioning of the global economy.
 It also provides an overview of corporate responsibility in the developing world.

 OECD member governments actively seek to enhance the role of small and medium-sized enterprises (SME), including in the context of development.
 They are committed to debating this issue with non-OECD countries, inter alia in the context of the OECD Bologna Process, and the Initiative on Investment for Development and its Policy Framework for Investment project.
 The present document is intended as a contribution by the Investment